 Cost of Living Crisis

-In this the sixth richest country in the world looked upon benevolently by God, it then comes as a shock that under Britain’s head of state, on the throne for seventy years, people suffer grotesque levels of hunger and hardship: ‘4.3 million children live in poverty in the UK.
+In this the sixth richest country in the world looked upon benevolently by God, it then comes as a shock that under Britain’s divine monarchs, people suffer grotesque levels of hunger and hardship: ‘4.3 million children live in poverty in the UK.
 That’s 30 per cent of children, or 9 in a classroom of 30.’

 The first foodbanks sprang up in 2004.
 Their growth has become normalised with the trickle growing to more than 1,300 run by the Trussell Trust and a further 900 independent food banks.
 The present government shows little concern.
-‘The rapid increase in food banks, the Guardian reports, shows a “rather uplifting” picture of a compassionate country,’ according to Tory MP Jacob Rees-Mogg.
+‘The rapid increase in food banks, the Guardian reports, shows a “rather uplifting” picture of a compassionate country,’ according to Tory MP and TV talk show knight Jacob Rees-Mogg.

-What has this got to do with the Queen?
+What has this got to do with our old Queen and new King?

-Queen Elizabeth II is the head of the advisory body, the Privy Council.
-She is the richest person in Britain, one of the richest in the world.
-Her art collection is worth roughly the same amount as the Marcoses stole from the Philippines.
-She owns palaces, vast estates and stetches of the coastline leased to we the people to plant the white bladed mills of wind farms.
+The Monarch is the head of the advisory body, the Privy Council.
+Charles is now one of the richest men in Britain, one of the richest in the world.
+The art collection he has inherited without paying one penny in tax is worth roughly £10 billion (billion).
+He owns palaces, vast estates and stretches of the coastline leased to we the people to plant the white bladed mills of wind farms.

-Around the Queen in concentric circles are her lavishly subsidised family, the dukes, lords and landowners from whose ranks our top civil servants, security chiefs and politicians are chosen.
-Two in every three prime ministers went to Eton and most of the rest went to the top public schools attended by the 1% of the 1%.
+Around the King in concentric circles are his lavishly subsidised family, the dukes, lords and the landowners from whose ranks our top civil servants, security chiefs and politicians are chosen.
+Two in every three prime ministers went to Eton and most of the rest went to top public schools attended by the 1% of the 1%.

-Since the time of James I, rule by divine right has allowed aristocratic and royal families to live like Gods while generation after generation of repressed adoring peasants have shed their lives in wars, slaved in satanic mills, the coal mines, conveyor belts and ten hours a day at factory benches.
+Since the time of James I, rule by divine right has allowed aristocratic and royal families to live like Gods while generation after generation of repressed adoring peasants have shed their lives in wars, slaved in satanic mills, the coal mines, conveyor belts, ten hours a day at factory benches, twelve hours a day driving for Amazon and delivering for Deliveroo.
 Industry collapsed in the UK – though not everywhere in Europe – after Thatcher’s war on the working class.
-Now nurses not worthy of a 2% pay rise are ground down in our broken NHS hospitals and delivery drivers are unscrewing the lightbulbs to save on their electricity bills.
+Now nurses not worthy of a pay rise are ground down in our broken NHS hospitals and working families are unscrewing the lightbulbs to save on their electricity bills.

-Across Europe, working people enjoy better wages, pensions, health services and social care; largely free university education.
+Across Europe, working people receive better wages, pensions, health services, social care and largely enjoy free university education.
 For every 3 doctors in the UK, Italy has 4, Germany 5, France 6.
 The UK is fifth from the bottom among 27 European countries for infant mortality.
-In spite of Boris Johnson’s continual boasts about the Covid vaccine rollout, Britain both in numbers and proportionately suffered the highest number of deaths, now close to 200,000 (followed by Italy at 170,000).

 Since Brexit, British people have lost freedom of movement, diminished union and human rights.
 New bills going through Parliament will restrict the right to demonstrate and provide police with greater powers.
-When the poor and hungry rise up in revolution, Her Majesty’s Police Force will be there to break their heads and shower their blood on the streets.
+When the poor and hungry rise up in revolution, Her Majesty’s Police Force with new powers will be there to break their heads and was the streets in their blood.

 The Royal Family refer to themselves as ‘The Firm.’
-For seventy years, Queen Elizabeth II has increased the family worth many fold and clung to power more successfully than any other Head of State in the last 500 years.
+For seventy years, Queen Elizabeth II increased the family net worth many fold and clung to power more successfully than any Head of State in the last 500 years.
 They are not the ‘people’s’ Royal Family.
-They sit at the top of the pyramid of wealth and privilege and are an integral part of the austerity, pain, hunger and poverty inflicted on working people by successive governments backed by their propaganda aides-de-camp in the right wing press.
+They sit with divine right at the top of the pyramid of wealth and privilege and are an integral part of the austerity, pain, hunger and poverty inflicted on working people by successive governments backed by their propaganda aides-de-camp in the right wing press.